ibexa/documentation-developer/docs/content_management/forms/create_form_attribute.md

 ## Create submission converter

-The new Field is based on a checkbox, so to display the submissions of this field, you can use the `BooleanFieldSubmissionConverter`.
+The new field is based on a checkbox, so to display the submissions of this field, you can use the `BooleanFieldSubmissionConverter`.

 Create a `src/FormBuilder/FormSubmission/Converter/RichtextDescriptionFieldSubmissionConverter.php` file.